PARISH OF THE NEW ENGLAND DIOCESE OF THE ORTHODOX CHURCH IN AMERICA

-Dorothy and Konstantine (Charlie) Kasaras
+Dorothy and Charles Kasaras

 On Monday, November 12, with her family at her side, Dorothy M. Kasaras passed away.